 - Processing: Fed block-by-block to Vamp plugins with automatic adaptation

-- Output: Collected in memory and returned as DataFrame to R
+- Output: Collected in memory and returned as a list of DataFrames to R

 References